CharaChorder/docs/docs/CharaChorder One.rst

 .. warning::
    IMPORTANT: If your device shipped from our warehouse before 2023, it’s possible that it is running an obsolete firmware.
-You can read instructions on how to upgrade your device to our new CCOS :doc:`here<Upgrade to CCOS>`.
-If your device is not running    :doc:`CCOS<CharaChorder Operating System (CCOS)>`, you will be unable to follow the steps below to update your device.
+You can read instructions on how to upgrade your device to our new CCOS :ref:`here<CCOS:Upgrade to CCOS>`.
+If your device is not running    :doc:`CCOS<CCOS>`, you will be unable to follow the steps below to update your device.

 .. _charachorder-one-checking-your-devices-firmware: